modaslam/musicapp-project/DeveloperNotes.md

 ## System Design and Decisions
 - **Backend Framework:** Spring Boot was chosen for its simplicity in creating RESTful services and its extensive support for data access, security, and testing.
-- **Frontend Library:** React was required for the task and used for the development of a dynamic and responsive UI.
+- **Frontend Library:** React was used for the development of a dynamic and responsive UI.
 - **Database:** PostgreSQL is used for data persistence, due to its robustness and support for complex queries.
 - **Deployment:** Docker containers are utilized for both frontend and backend for ease of deployment and scalability.
 ### Implemented Features